axpogroup/insights-analytics-local-timescale-axsa/README.md

 ## Data to start with

 We have currently two signals in the csv.
-On frequent signal and one infrequent signal.
+One frequent signal and one infrequent signal.
 Currently, executing lttb on the high frequent data is not efficient and takes a lot of time.

 - 144986 --> frequent signal